FrCrypticCode/udp_tester/README.md

 # udp_tester
-UDP Tester, for testing and UD¨P exchange
+UDP Tester, for testing and UDP exchange

 Using crates eframe, egui, tokio